bus710/golang-dev-env-setting/README.md

 * Golang and VSCODE
   * Get VSCODE
   * Open the Sample in Code
+  * Config for Building in VSCODE
-  * Config for Building and Debugging
+  * Config for Debugging in VSCODE
 * Conclusion

 ---